 Written by Noah Kim

 Noah Kim is a second year English major aspiring to acquire a B.A. in English and move on to attend Law School for his J.D.
 Within Inscape Noah is an associate poetry editor and is formatting the table of contents within the webpage.
-Noah highly values literature of all kinds and he believes literature is the microscope that uncovers the nuances of our society.
+He says, " I highly value literature of all kinds and believe literature is the microscope that uncovers the nuances of our society."